logan-art/Pytorch-train-MNIST/README.md

 # Pytorch-train-MNIST
-a very simple net that use pytorch to train MNIST and test there are two ways to train(cpu or gpu) torch 0.4.1 torchvision 0.2.2 python 3.7
+a very simple net that uses pytorch to train MNIST and test

+there are two ways to train(cpu or gpu)

+torch 0.4.1
+torchvision 0.2.2
+python 3.7